 Other warning growls may include:

-Resource guarding: your female dog may want to keep your male dog away from resources such as food and water, the dog bed, and more.
-This may also apply to dog toys and you (or other family members).
+Resource guarding: your female dog may want to keep your male dog away from resources that she deems valuable such as food and water, her bed, or her toys.
+This can also sometimes apply to you or other family members.

-Pain: your female dog may also grow if she’s in pain and does not want to be bothered in any way by the male dog.
+Pain: your female dog may growl if she’s in pain and does not want to be bothered in any way by the male dog.

 Illness: a female dog may also growl at a male dog if she’s not feeling well.
-She wants to be left alone.
+It could be a sign that she wants to be left alone.

-When growling is caused by stress, illness, or pain, never punish your female dog.
+Never punish your dog for growling.
 Instead, it’s important to try to discern what the problem is.
 If she’s sick and in pain, it’s time to call the vet.
 And if she seems stressed or fearful of your male dog, it’s imperative to monitor them and see what’s going on between the two dogs.

-If the growling is caused by resource guarding, your female dog is in heat; you may also want to consider contacting the vet.
-Having your female dog spayed may stop the growling.
-However, for resource guarding, it may be necessary to contact a dog trainer or a professional dog behaviorist to solve the problem.
+If the growling is caused by resource guarding, you may also want to consider contacting the vet.
+They can refer you to a qualified animal behaviorist who can work with you and your dog to solve the problem.

 Finally, if your dogs are growling during play and there’s no aggression or warning, it’s OK!
 Just let them play and have fun together!